reznakt/ray-casting/README.md

 ## 🤔 About the project

 This project is a simple experiment with ray casting and C. It's not really a game, but rather a proof of concept.
 You can walk around and observe the environment, which consists of walls and an open sky.

 I previously made something similar in Python, but it was quite slow (~100 fps), so I wanted to see how fast it could be in C (it's ~2000 fps).
 I also really like C and ray casting, so it's a fun project indeed.

 ## 💻 Built with

 - C99
 - CMake
 - SDL2
+- OpenMP

 > ⚠️ *This project currently requires Clang*